masbicudo/oqueeh/README.md

 I assume the reader to have prior knowledge, at least one level below from what is being answered.

 That's why little explanation is needed, sometimes the answer is self-explanatory for someone one level below.

-Sometimes matters are a bit hideou and the reader just needs an extra bit of info to clear everything up.
+Sometimes matters are a bit hideous and the reader just needs an extra bit of info to clear everything up.